David-Langat/Machine-Learning-at-Scale/README.md

 *   **FileNotFoundException**: Ensure that the dataset paths in the Java source files are correct and point to the `datasets/` directory.
 *   **Library Issues**: Verify that both `spmf-1.jar` and `weka.jar` are present in the `lib/` folder and that the classpath is set correctly.

-## Contributing

-Contributions are welcome!
-If you have ideas to extend and improve the project, please fork the repository and submit a pull request.

 ## License